Festive Paper Cones by Carl Larsson

-Our method: Blend this tradition in your own existing traditions.
-Party favor for a family gathering or annual Christmas party, extra tasty decorations magically appear on Christmas morning, or dance around the tree by candlelight while munching away.
+Our method: Blend this tradition into your own existing traditions.
+Party favors for a family gathering or annual Christmas party, extra tasty decorations magically appear on Christmas morning, or dance around the tree by candlelight while munching away.

 Needs to be cut, glued, and filled with wildflowers or a few blooms from the garden.
 They are perfect to hang on a door handle and simply remind someone that they are loved.

 Made of dual-sided heavy matte paper.